amino-os/Amino.Run/docs/README.md

    2. On (public or private) cloud servers
    3. On mobile devices (Android, iOS)
    4. On edge devices
-   5. Even have DCAP move parts of your application around automatically at runtime to optimize performance, reliability or battery power consumption.
+   5. Even have Amino move parts of your application around automatically at runtime to optimize performance, reliability or battery power consumption.

-Over time DCAP will include a runtime process manager (Sapphire), a reactive distributed memory manager (Diamond), a consistent transactional storage system (TAPIR) and a privacy and security framework (Agate).
+Over time Amino will include a runtime process manager (Sapphire), a reactive distributed memory manager (Diamond), a consistent transactional storage system (TAPIR) and a privacy and security framework (Agate).
 Initial focus is on making the runtime process manager